DangerousWizardry/rtd-demo-documentation/docs/source/explore.rst

       :width: 100%
       :class: no-scaled-link

-      Parameters of a sample Cardiologist that could be used for heart-related research in the application
+      Parameters of a sample Cardiologist profile that could be used for heart-related research in the application